pitermarx/pitermarx.github.io/content/posts/2025/05/jesus-the-cloud-rider/index.md

 {{< /bible >}}

-It is Jehovah who manifests Himself on Mount Sinai in a thick cloud ({{< biblink "Exo 19:9" NKJV >}}).
-It was the LORD who guided His people in the wilderness with a pillar of cloud by day and a pillar of fire by night ({{< biblink "Exo 13:21" NIV >}}).
+It is Jehovah who manifests Himself on Mount Sinai in a thick cloud ({{< biblink "Exo 19:9" "NKJV" >}}).
+It was the LORD who guided His people in the wilderness with a pillar of cloud by day and a pillar of fire by night ({{< biblink "Exo 13:21" "NIV" >}}).
 John now applies this same imagery to the Messiah.
 Jesus is, like YHWH, the One who comes on the clouds.

 {{< bible "Mat 24:30" "NIV" >}}
 Then will appear the sign of the Son of Man in heaven.
 And then all the peoples of the earth will mourn when they see the Son of Man coming on the clouds of heaven, with power and great glory.